 Within the UAE.
 Seven emirates, each with its own courts.
 DIFC and ADGM as independent common law jurisdictions.
 40+ free zones with varying dispute resolution mechanisms.
 The collection agency must identify the correct forum — and may need to coordinate enforcement across multiple emirates.

 UAE to GCC.
-Debts involving debtors with operations across the Gulf.
 GCC enforcement treaties enable cross-border judgment recognition in some cases, but practical enforcement varies significantly by country.
 The agency needs partners in each GCC jurisdiction.

 UAE to international.
-Cross-border debts involving jurisdictions worldwide.
-International recovery requires local specialists in the debtor's jurisdiction, coordinated by a case manager who understands your commercial context.
-No bilateral treaty between the UAE and many Western countries means judgments may need to be relitigated — making the UAE's powerful enforcement tools even more valuable for assets located within the UAE.
+Cross-border debts involving jurisdictions worldwide require local specialists in the debtor's jurisdiction.
+No bilateral treaty between the UAE and many Western countries means judgments may need to be relitigated — making UAE enforcement tools even more valuable for UAE-based assets.

 The International Collection Process From Dubai